jbloom/mapmuts/docs/mapmuts_countparsedmuts.rst

 * The next line should have the key *legendloc* and be followed by either *bottom* or *right*.
 If it is *bottom*, then the legend is at the bottom of the plot.
 If it is *right*, then the legend is at the right of the plot.

+* The next line is optional.
+If specified, it should have a key of *writecounts* and a value of *True* or *False*.
+If this line is not included or is *True*, then the total counts for each type of mutation is written above each plot.
+If this line is included and has a value of *False*, then the total counts for each type of mutation is not written above each plot.

 * All of the subsequent lines should list the samples for which we count the mutations.
 These are listed as follows:

     - First, provide the name that you want to assign to the sample.
 This name can **not** contain any spaces.